-Note: This process should work on most modern iPhones, including the iPhone 8 and iPhone X, although you may want to make sure that iOS is updated before you begin — do this via Settings > General > Software Update.
+This process should work on most modern iPhones, right up to the new iPhone 12 models, although you will want to make sure that iOS is updated before you begin — do this via Settings > General > Software Update.
+Once you’ve updated to the latest version of iOS 14, you should be all set.
 If you haven’t set up basic voicemail through your carrier yet, skip down to our additional tip to get started and make sure everything is ready for visual voicemail.

 Setting up voicemail on your iPhone